Yadier Molina: Defense, pitch calling, throwing, and hands

+Advanced baseball analysis, also called sabermetrics, show Molina to be one of the best defending catchers in MLB history.
+Molina ranked second all-time among catchers as of the end of the 2024 season on Baseball Reference's career defensive total zone runs, behind only Iván Rodríguez and just ahead of Jim Sundberg, Bob Boone, and Gary Carter.
+Molina also ranked as one of the best 15 defenders at any position.
+Molina led NL catchers in total zone runs 8 times in his career, from 2005 to 2017.
+Fangraphs assessed Molina's defense even better, ranking him second all time in defensive wins above replacement, just behind fellow Cardinal Ozzie Smith.
+According to the Fielding Bible's defensive runs saved, Molina saved 186 runs in his career, with a career-high of 30 in 2013.

-Molina is known for his in-game pitch-calling skills, and pitchers rarely reject signs that he shows for the next pitch.
+Molina was known for his in-game pitch-calling skills, and pitchers rarely rejected signs that he showed for the next pitch.
 In 2013, Matheny said, "We tell all our young pitchers when they come up to pitch their game.
 Yadi needs to find out how they work.
 He's a quick study.
 But at the same time, they tend to just follow him.
 We do put them in Yadi's hands."
-Molina reads opposing hitters and will move fielders with subtle signs and gestures to align them with his pitch calling.
+Molina read opposing hitters and would move fielders with subtle signs and gestures to align them with his pitch calling.
 La Russa said that "it's not just instinct.
 It's sense, based on how a hitter's standing, how he responds to the pitch or two before, and he's very creative in how he makes his adjustment based on what he sees with the hitter and knowing what his pitcher can do."

-Baseball Prospectus estimated in 2013 that Molina saved 35 defensive runs per season through his pitch framing and had moved 301 out-of-zone pitches that were called strikes between April 1 and June 30, 2013.
+Baseball Prospectus estimated that Molina saved 35 defensive runs in the 2012 season through his pitch framing.

-Molina was among the best in the game at throwing out base runners with pickoffs and during steal attempts.
-As of July 2013, Molina had thrown out 45% of would-be base stealers.
-He studied base runners to learn how they decide when and whether to attempt a steal and when they were less guarded against a pickoff.
-He practiced pickoff moves and coordinates signals with the first basemen to indicate when he is primed to move for a pickoff throw.
+Molina was among the best in the game at throwing out baserunners with pickoffs and during steal attempts.
+He threw out 40% of attempted basestealers, leading the NL four times.
+He studied baserunners to learn how they decide when and whether to attempt a steal and when they were less guarded against a pickoff.
+He practiced pickoff moves and coordinates signals with the first basemen to indicate when he was primed to move for a pickoff throw.
 Molina threw from behind left-handed batters to obfuscate the runner's view of his motion to first base.
 In 2012, a Sports Illustrated poll of 306 players found that Molina was the "toughest catcher to run on."
 An Arizona Diamondbacks official said team policy was not to run on Molina.